Comparison & Uptime score updated: May 2018

 Overall, the main strengths of FastComet are that it packs a lot of features in for a pretty small entry price.

-I have hosted on of my website on FastComet and monitoring FastComet’s Uptime score over the years.
-Here below you can see the history of last 5 months.
+I have hosted on of my website on FastComet and monitoring FastComet’s Uptime score over the last 7 months.
+Here below you can see the history:

 FastComet Prices, Plans & Features – 2018